The Product Rulings system

 Submitting an application for a Product Ruling

-57. In the first instance an entity intending to apply for a product ruling is encouraged to contact the ATO prior to submitting a formal application.
-Search for 'how to apply for a product ruling' on the ATO's internet site ( www.ato.gov.au ) to obtain details of the application process, information requirements and how to obtain assistance if required.
+57. In the first instance an entity intending to apply for a Product Ruling is encouraged to contact the ATO prior to submitting a formal application.
+Search for 'applying for a Product Ruling' on ato.gov.au (see paragraph 112 of this Ruling) to obtain details of the application process, information requirements (as detailed in an Application Checklist) and how to obtain assistance if required.

 Valid application for a Product Ruling